skokielibrary/spl-content/_content/mandy/resources--homework-help.markdown

 published: true
 ---

 Have a tough homework assignment and can't make it to the library?
 We have several online resources that can help.
+Connect to all of these homework help tools using your Skokie library card number.

 ##Live Homework Help [link]
 Live Homework Help connects students from grade school through junior college in with expert tutors to work on math, science, social studies, and English problems.
 Tutoring sessions are available from 3 to 10 pm daily and last about 20 minutes.
 Library cardholders are limited to 5 sessions per week.